 Howard Ellzey has years of varied experience defending the rights of client in various areas of law.
 Mr. Ellzey is an experienced divorce attorney with extensive knowledge of the New Port Richey area.
 He appears frequently at the Pasco courthouse, is known to local attorneys and judges, and is well respected in the area.

-Jason Coupal has many years of fighting difficult cases.
-He has also had great success in the Federal and Appellate courts.
-Mr. Coupal is a tough, experienced fighter in family law court and will put his experience to work for you.
+Joe Little and Mark Hankins have many years of fighting difficult cases.
+They are tough, experienced fighters in the family law court and will put their experience to work for you.

-The New Port Richey family law courts consist of a very small number of judges that decide divorce, custody, and support cases.
-There has been two Circuit Court Judges over the family law division and that number has remained consistent for a decade.
+The New Port Richey family law courts consist of a very small number of judges who decide divorce, custody, and support cases.
+There have been two Circuit Court Judges over the family law division and that number has remained consistent for a decade.
 There is one family law Magistrate in New Port Richey.
 And there is one Child Support Hearing Officer in New Port Richey.
-The two Circuit Court Judges handle the vast majority of the divorce cases where attorneys are involved.
-When choosing your attorney, it is vital that you retain an attorney that normally practices in front of the local judges.
-We have that experience and are able to effectively help you with your case.
+The two Circuit Court Judges handle the vast majority of divorce cases where attorneys are involved.
+When choosing your attorney, you must retain an attorney who normally practices in front of the local judges.
+We have that experience and can effectively help you with your case.